kshedden/workshops/dair3/design/design.md

   is very little common support and matching is unlikely to be effective.

 - In a matching analysis, some of the controls may be unused, and some of the controls may be used in multiple matched sets.
-This can lead to readuced power, but is unavoidable if the distributions of certain covariates have only a mininal common support.
+This can lead to reduced power, but is unavoidable if the distributions of certain covariates have only a minimal common support.

 - The term _caliper_ is used to refer to constraints on how the matching is done.
-For example, we have impose a caiper that requires a matched treated and control subject to have ages that differ by no more than 5 years.
+For example, we may impose a caliper that requires a matched treated and control subject to have ages that differ by no more than 5 years.

 ### Propensity scores

 - Suppose we have a situation where treatments are assigned non-randomly.
 Let
   $t_i \in \\{0, 1\\}$ denote the treatment arm for subject $i$, let $y_i$
-  denote the ouctome for subject $i$, and let $x_i$ denote covariates for subject $i$.
+  denote the outcome for subject $i$, and let $x_i$ denote covariates for subject $i$.
 For simplicity, we take here the treatment to have two levels, but this can easily be generalized.